remexre/particleulary-good-campfire/docs/README.md

 to your approach?
 What would be the limiting factor to scaling up 10x or 100x bigger than what you turned in?
 * Address any of the specific questions outlined above for the project you choose
-* Summarize the feedback you got from your peers during the progress report and discussed in what ways (if any) you addressed this feedback for the final version.
 * Suggest some directions the project could be extended in the future.
 What are the limitations of your current versions and how might you get pass them if given more time?